GimPhoto for Linux

 =======================

-DELETE your GIMP user preferences before run GimPhoto.
+DELETE your GIMP user preferences before run Gimphoto.

-Usually uninstall GIMP is not also delete the GIMP user preferences, this will affect GimPhoto when we run it.
+Usually uninstall GIMP is not also delete the GIMP user preferences, this will affect Gimphoto when we run it.

 Delete GIMP user preferences folder that usually located at /home/your_username/.gimp-2.4